skullzmedia/phoenix-improved/src/content/blog/how-to-plan-a-perfect-casino-night-in-goa.md

 ## 5. Fuel the Fun: Dining & Drinks

-Phoenix Casino always complimented for its one of the best F&B service and friendly staff has an in-house restaurant that serves a wide variety of different cousins from North to South India.
+Phoenixx Casino always complimented for its one of the best F&B service and friendly staff has an in-house restaurant that serves a wide variety of different cousins from North to South India.

 Unlimited Starters: Cheezy bites, fruit platter, French fries, vegies, fitters, kababs and a lot more.